cert-manager/cert-manager/design/acme-orders-challenges-crd.md

 	// Valid signifies that an ACME resource is in a valid state.
 	// If an Order is marked 'valid', all validations on that Order
-    // have been completed successfully and the order has been finalized
+	// have been completed successfully.
-    // with a CSR.
-    // You should perform a GET on the 'CertificateURL' in order to retrieve
-    // the existing certificate.
+	// This is a transient state as of ACME draft-12 Valid State = "valid"

+	// Ready signifies that an ACME resource is in a ready state.
+	// If an Order is marked 'Ready', the corresponding certificate
+	// is ready and can be obtained.
 	// This is a final state.
-	Valid State = "valid"

-	// Ready signifies that an ACME resource is in a ready state.
-    // If an Order is marked 'Ready', the order is ready to be finalized.
-    // The order must be finalized with a CSR, and once finalization succeeds,
-    // the order will transition into a 'valid' state.
-	// This is a transient state.
 	Ready State = "ready"

 	// Pending signifies that an ACME resource is still pending and is not yet ready.